U.S. solar jobs fell 7% in 2020 on pandemic, efficiency gains

-Sustainable BusinessU.S. solar jobs fell 7% in 2020 on pandemic, efficiency gains

-Jobs in the U.S. solar industry fell nearly 7% last year due to work restrictions related to the coronavirus pandemic and large gains in labor efficiency, according to an industry report published on Thursday.

-The decline extends a volatile period for solar sector jobs, which have yet to return to a peak reached in 2016 before the U.S. imposed tariffs on foreign-made panels that increased prices.
+The decline extends a volatile period for solar sector jobs, which have yet to return to a peak reached in 2016 before the United States imposed tariffs on foreign-made panels that increased prices.

 Stay-at-home orders and a weakened economy slowed demand for solar, particularly in the labor-intensive residential sector, it said.